vlnevyhosteny/keystonejs-nextjs-monorepo/README.md

 Just change names in *package.json* files and install packages.

-To run bootstraped code locally run:
+To run bootstraped code locally run `yarn dev:server` to run server and `yarn dev:client` to run client.

-// TBD